The Gettysburgian

 The Gettysburgian is the monthly student magazine and digital publication for Gettysburg College in Gettysburg, Pennsylvania, United States.
-It was originally called the Weekly Gettysburgian and was first published in 1897.
-It provides local and campus news for the student population.
+Originally called the Weekly Gettysburgian and first published in 1897, it currently provides local and campus news for the student population.
+The Gettysburgian is entirely run by students, who maintain editorial control over the publication.

 History

+The Gettysburgian was founded in 1897 and published its first issue on March 16 of that year.
+It has published consistently since then, making it Gettysburg College's oldest active student organization.

-During the summer of 2019, the editorial staff of The Gettysburgian decided to switch from a weekly newspaper to a monthly magazine to encourage more students to read it.
+In 2012, the Gettysburgian launched their website.
+During the summer of 2019, the editorial staff of The Gettysburgian decided to switch from a weekly newspaper to a monthly magazine to encourage higher readership among students.
+The Gettysburgian splits its content into five sections: News, Arts & Entertainment, Sports, Opinions, and Features.
+The Gettysburgian publishes three magazine issues per semester and six per year.

-All articles are still published on The Gettysburgian website and is updated daily.
+All articles are published on the publication's website, which is updated daily.